 Two main contributions are made in this paper to the generalized disjunctive programming (GDP) modeling framework.
 The first one is to add cardinality rules to the logic constraints to allow for constraints of the form choose exactly m Boolean variables to be True (or at least m, or at most m).
-For more than two Boolean variables, modeling these types of constraints via propositional logic (zerothorder logic) is either cumbersome or not possible.
+For more than two Boolean variables, modeling these types of constraints via propositional logic (zerothorder logic) is cumbersome.
 Thus, introducing predicate logic (first-order logic) to express this new constraint form in GDP adds more expressiveness to logic-based models.
 The second contribution is to extend GDP for modeling hierarchical systems via nested disjunctions.
 Such an approach results in more intuitive models, but had not been formalized in the past, as classical GDP does not consider disjunction nesting.
-The notation and logic constraints for such structures is provided, along with theoretical proofs to the tightness of such models, versus equivalent single-level GDP models.
-It is shown that mixed-integer programming reformulations of nested GDP models have tighter relaxations than the reformulations of their single-level counterparts in both the Hull reformulation, as well as the Big-M reformulation when tight M values are used.
-However, when large M values are used, the reformulated nested models show worse performance due to the presence of multiple large M parameters in the nested constraints.
+The notation and logic constraints for such structures are provided, along with theoretical proofs to the tightness of such models, versus equivalent single-level GDP models.
+It is shown that mixed-integer programming reformulations of nested GDP models have continuous relaxations that are as tight or tighter than the reformulations of their single-level counterparts in both the Hull reformulation, as well as the Big-M reformulation when tight M values are used.
+In some cases, the nested models result in tighter continuous relaxations, as shown in the illustrative and numerical examples presented.
+It was also observed that when large M values are used, the reformulated nested models show worse performance due to the presence of multiple large M parameters in the nested constraints.
 Finding tight M values requires additional work, and can be done by applying interval arithmetic when the models are linear.
 However, for nonlinear models, a separate optimization model must be solved for each constraint to find the tightest M values.
-A discussion on using basic steps to flatten nested GDP models is also given, where flattening nested structures via basic steps improves performance in the Hull reformulations when few disjunctions are nested, but quickly becomes intractable as the number of nested disjunctions and disjuncts increases.

 Three examples are presented to show the advantages of using nested structures.
-In the first example, the tightness of the continuous relaxations of nested linear models are compared geometrically with the relaxations of equivalent single-level models.
-The relaxations of models that preserve nested structures result in smaller feasible regions than their single-level counterparts, generally yielding significant computational savings.
-Example 4.2, a linear GDP, and Example 4.3, a nonlinear GDP, illustrate the computational advantages of nested GDP models for problems that integrate superstructure design, technology selection, and operations scheduling, and superstructure design, long-term operations planning, and capacity expansion planning, respectively.
+In the illustrative example, the tightness of the continuous relaxations of nested linear models are compared geometrically with the relaxations of equivalent single-level models.
+In this example, the models that preserve nested structures have smaller continuous relaxations than their single-level counterparts.
+This is promising as it may result in computational savings when optimizing nested models.
+Example 1, a linear GDP, and Example 2, a nonlinear GDP, illustrate the computational advantages of nested GDP models for problems that integrate superstructure design, technology selection, and operations scheduling, and superstructure design, long-term operations planning, and capacity expansion planning, respectively.
 It is also shown that for systems with bi-disjunct constraints (disjunctions with only two disjunctions), where one disjunct represents an off state with all pertinent variables set to zero (e.g., zero flow), there is no advantage to modeling such systems as hierarchical, even when there may be several levels of decisions.
 Such systems can be modelled more simply with single-level disjunctions and the necessary linking constraints.